 Intermediate Workout

-If you’re feeling like you’re ready for a little bit more and even have some experience with cable exercises, the intermediate workout offers a balanced mix of compound and isolation movements.
+If you feel like you’re ready for a little bit more and have some experience with cable exercises, this intermediate workout offers a balance of compound and isolation movements.

 Advanced Workout